©1978

 respect for the complexity of the structures at the basis of

 life.
 How very hard they are to change.
-In my state want and need are

 split.
 God knows my needs.
 I know my wants.
 Between us a civil